 - Medical coverage for the employee including hospital bills, doctors visits, and laboratory works

 - Disability benefits if the workers are temporarily or permanently disabled.
-They are given compensation for work missed due to their injury
+They still have compensation for work they will miss due to their injury

 - Death benefits including funeral expenses and burial costs.
 Their beneficiaries, spouse and children, will receive a lump sum of money for the worker’s death.

 Farmworkers face dangers when using tractors and machinery used in planting and cultivating crops.
-They often work long hours and to make up for the lost time during bad weather, they don’t pay much attention to how they operate machines just to get the job done.
+They often work long hours and to make up for the time during bad weather, they don’t pay much attention to how they operate machines just to do the job.
 They are prone to tractor rollovers, machine entanglements, and ATVs running on dangerous grounds.

 Long hours under the sun can cause heat stress and skin cancer.
 Without sunblock and proper skin protection, farmers may develop skin damage and eye injuries.
 During winter, farmworkers who take care of animals may cause frostbites and hypothermia when they go outdoors.